 Another crucial factor to consider when selecting an actuator is the available space for integration into your application.
 Depending on your space restrictions, certain actuator models, such as inline electric actuators, may be more suitable than others.
-Different actuator types each have their own pros-and-cons when it comes to their size.
-For example an inline actuator makes the actuators much longer for a given stroke length compared to a regular L-shaped actuator.
+Different actuator types each have their pros-and-cons when it comes to their size.
+For example, an inline actuator makes the actuators much longer for a given stroke length compared to a regular L-shaped actuator.

-Consider the environment it will operate in:
+Consider the environment it will operate:

 The operating environment is also an essential consideration when choosing an electric actuator.
-Different materials and ingress protection ratings will be required based on whether the equipment operates indoors or outdoors, is exposed to dust, moisture, or intensive cleaning, and if it requires silent operation.
+Different materials and ingress protection ratings will be required based on whether the equipment operates indoors or outdoors, is exposed to dust, moisture, or intensive cleaning, and if it requires a silent operation.

 Ultimately, the selection of an electric actuator depends on a variety of parameters, and it is essential to select a linear actuator that meets your application's specific requirements.
 While budget is also a factor in project planning, evaluating all the parameters will help you create the most suitable device for your application.
 When it comes to IP-rating requirements, make sure to pick the right IP rating of the actuator to match the specific environment you will be operating within.
 We have written a separate article just on the topic of IP ratings here.